EU AI Act, without the noise.

 August 2, 2026

-If you're building or using high-risk AI systems (e.g., in hiring, education, finance, or public services), this is your go-live date for compliance.
+If you're building or using stand-alone high-risk AI systems (e.g., in hiring, education, finance, or public services — Annex III), this is the deferred go-live date for compliance under the Omnibus agreement.

 Good to know

-• Already using a system?
-If it doesn't change after Aug 2026, it may stay out of scope.
+• Already using a high-risk system?
+If it doesn't substantially change after its go-live date, it may stay out of scope.

 • Using open-source models?
 Some duties are lighter — unless the model is labelled "systemic risk."